buckferbwild/ModernWordPressWebsite/README.md

 You see?
 We could easily separate the logic, we don't need to use get_posts() in our view, we can do it in the Controller (or create a model class) and pass it digested to the view.
 This way, it is easier for our application to grow organized.

+## Compatibility

+MWW gives total control over WordPress to experienced developers.
+It brings a MVC similar to Laravel natively to WordPress, but it comes with a cost.
+Since we hook template_include to not use a theme, some things are just not supported:

+- WordPress Customizer (Not Supported)
+- Gutenberg (Under test)
+- WooCommerce (Under test)
+- Visual Composer (Under test)
+- Elementor (Under test)

+Those marked as "Under test", please open an issue and let me know if everything worked fine or if you faced any issues.

 ## Contributing

 To contribute to Modern WordPress Website, you can open an issue with your suggestion and if approved, do a pull-request.
 Please follow PSR-2 code-styling standards and remind about the unopiniated and simple philosophy of Modern WordPress Theme.